 I’m open to it.
-But I’ll be honest in saying I was extremely disappointed that I didn’t receive any assistance from the Belgian tourism board when I reached out to them.
+But I’ll be honest in saying I wa disappointed that I didn’t receive any assistance from the Belgian tourism board when I reached out to them.
 They never acknowledged our emails or tweets regarding the tour and have acted cold towards us at previous travel events like World Travel Market in London.
 Asides from Bell and I meeting in Belgium, we’ve helped promote the country and organized business on the nations behalf solely because we love the place.
 So the actions of the tourism board are unfortunate.

 Dutch officials and writers were much friendlier and helpful in terms of their support of this tour (which wasn’t difficult in comparison to Belgium).
 I received personal updated tips from the Dutch consulate in Washington and the IAmsterdam tourism board provided some assistance.
 I also received some fantastic tips from several Netherlands based bloggers and writers, and I want to extend a special thanks to Jessica Lipowski for her enthusiastic assistance.
 Keep your eye out for her upcoming book featuring 66 Amsterdam restauranteurs from around the world, who run 63 different restaurants in the city.